International-Data-Spaces-Association/ids-specification/model/model.md

 #### 2.1.1 Context of the Dataspace Protocol

 In a broader context, the Dataspace Protocol enables the interaction between participants of a Dataspace.
-This may require addiotonal concepts, which are not in scope of this specification.
+This may require additional concepts, which are not in the scope of this specification.
 The definitions below are therefore informative and not-normative.
 The relationships between the primary [Dataspace](./terminology.md#dataspace) entities are defined as follows: